-The author would like to thank staff at the European Institute for Gender Equality as well as participants from civil society organisations who participated in a review session of the draft guide during the Gender Equality Forum in December 2024 in Brussels.
-I am grateful for their contributions and insights and have endeavoured to reflect as many of these as possible in the final version.
+The author would like to express his gratitude for the opportunity to participate in a review session during EIGE's Gender Equality Forum in December 2024 in Brussels.
+The insights and contributions from the European Institute for Gender Equality (EIGE) and participants from civil society organisations were invaluable.
+I have endeavoured to reflect as many of these as possible in the final version.
 All mistakes remain my own.